jneight/django-db-geventpool/README.rst

    :target: https://pypi.python.org/pypi/django-db-geventpool
    :alt: pypi license

 Another DB pool using gevent for PostgreSQL DB.
-However my try to make it compatible with Python 3 and if `gevent` is not installed successfully with Python 3 then it will use `eventlet`.

 *Need Django 1.5.x or newer (check settings for django >= 1.6)*

+Python 3 is supported, but if `gevent` is not installed successfully it will use `eventlet`.

 Patch psycopg2